agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Econ PhD to tenure track

-Just as was done in the section on 'Management Consulting', the decision tree is as follows:
+Just as was done in the section on 'MC', the decision tree is as follows:

 {:.tablestyletwo}
 | Crossroad                        | Success | Other | #lives if success | #lives if other | EA: If success | EA: if failure |